A guide for single Christian women

 1. Build/ deepen your relationship with God

 I remember asking myself that for years.
-You see I had never been in a healthy, loving relationship.
+You see I had never been in a loving, healthy relationship.
 And while I could look to others for an idea, I wanted to experience it myself.

 Fast forward a few years and now I am certain that I would be good at it.
+Why?

 2. Live a full life

-And that’s only because I refuse to wait for another person before I do things I always wanted to do.
+And that’s only because I refuse to wait for the right man to come into my life before I do things I always wanted to do.

 Don’t make the mistake to wait, when you could be living.